 One of our Board's most important roles is to oversee various risks that we may face from time to time.
-During 2022, the Board focused on risks in the aftermath of the COVID-19 pandemic, including recessionary concerns, extreme climate events and ongoing human capital challenges at the property level, and met formally and informally with management to review and discuss these engage with management on risk as part of broad strategic and operational discussions which encompass interrelated risks, as well as on a risk-by-risk basis.
+During 2023, the Board focused on risks in the aftermath of the COVID-19 pandemic, including recessionary concerns and ongoing human capital challenges at the property level, and met formally and informally with management to review and discuss these risks.

+The Board and its committees assess whether management has an appropriate framework to manage risks and whether that framework is operating effectively.
+On a regular basis, the Board and its committees engage with management on risk as part of broad strategic and operational discussions which encompass interrelated risks, as well as on a risk-by-risk basis.
 The Board executes its oversight responsibility directly and through its committees, which regularly report back to the Board.
 Each committee has a charter describing its specific responsibilities, which are summarized below.
 The Board exercises direct oversight of strategic risks to the Company and other risk areas not delegated to one of its committees.
 We believe the Board's leadership structure, supermajority of independent trustees, and allocation of oversight responsibilities to appropriate committees, provides effective board-level risk oversight.